aparkgh/aparkgh/README.md

 - Polonaise in A-flat Major, Op.
 53

 ### 🌟 Fun Facts:
+- My first languages I ever learnt was Batch and VBScript
 - I'm really into PC and keyboard building, currently rebuilding an old keyboard with Gazzew Boba U4Ts with KTT Kang Whites
 - I've hit Ascendant 1 in Valorant, consistent Ultimate Champion and peaked #71 Australia in Clash Royale, peaked #1 Pam Australia in Brawl Stars
 - My favourite books are Atomic Habits by James Clear and Big Book of Numbers by Adam Spencer